 We now turn to the definition of fixpoint operators on automata.
 For at least two reasons this is the most difficult case to handle.
 First, recall that in the one-step language associated with a modal automaton, the proposition letters (corresponding to the free variables of a formula) are treated rather differently from the states of the automaton (which correspond to the bound variables of a formula).
 We have good reasons to do so, but when constructing the automaton ηx .
-A from an automaton \mathbb{A} there is a price to pay for this, related to the different status of the variable x in the two automata: while x is a free proposition letter in \mathbb{A} , and so appears only in unguarded positions in the one-step formulas, it is treated as a state of μx .
+A from an automaton A there is a price to pay for this, related to the different status of the variable x in the two automata: while x is a free proposition letter in A, and so appears only in unguarded positions in the one-step formulas, it is treated as a state of μx .
 A and must therefore appear only guarded in μx .
-A. For this reason it will be necessary to μx .
-A and must therefore appear only guarded in μx .
-A in which μx is, in some sense, guarded.
+A. For this reason it will be necessary to pre-process the automaton A putting it in a shape A^x in which x is, in some sense, guarded.

-Second, we have to be careful about how we go about this "pre-processing" of \mathbb{A} .
-The reason for this will become clearer once we consider the satisfiability game for modal automata in Section 5.
+Second, we have to be careful about how we go about this "pre-processing" of A. The reason for this will become clearer once we consider the satisfiability game for modal automata in Section 5.
 The game is played between Eloise, who wants to show that the automaton accepts some model, and Abelard, who wants to show that the automaton does not accept any model.
 It is important to realize that the roles of Eloise and Abelard are not treated symmetrically here, for the following reason: a match of the satisfiability game can be viewed as a collection of "virtual matches" of the acceptance game played at once.
 We shall see that the combinatorial difficulties involved in the completeness proof all stem from a common source: choices made by Abelard will generally cause the number of virtual matches we need to consider to multiply, making the combinatorics of the game harder.
 For this reason, we want to take Eloise's side as much as possible, and restrict the power of Abelard.
-In particular, since Abelard is in charge of conjunctions, we need to carefully control the shape of conjunctions that we introduce when we pre-process the automaton \mathbb{A} into \mathbb{A}^x .
+In particular, since Abelard is in charge of conjunctions, we need to carefully control the shape of conjunctions that we introduce when we pre-process the automaton A into A^x.